juanlamadrid20/dbrx-multi-agent-retail-intelligence/tests/README.md

 2. Implement features to make tests PASS
 3. Run full test suite to verify no regressions

-See `specs/001-i-want-to/tasks.md` for test execution order.
+See tests/contract/fixtures/ for schema contracts.